-PCP has a long history in American drug culture.
+PCP is a drug that has a long history in American drug culture.
 Also known as angel dust, PCP is a powder that individuals inhale or mix with water to create a liquid for coating marijuana or nicotine cigarettes.
 The drug provides hallucinations, delusions, irrational thoughts and out-of-body experiences for users.
 PCP addiction is common, with the drug causing severe physical and psychological dependence.

 Signs and Symptoms of PCP Addiction

 PCP addiction leads to distortion of your sense of time and being.
 You suffer hallucinations.
 You also suffer a reduced sense of self and become illogical and confused in daily life.
 In fact, some people using PCP believe they’re dignitaries or celebrities.
 The drug’s use is also characterized by an overwhelming fear of death.
 Eventually, you become isolated, alienated, and depressed.

 PCP addiction leads to multiple symptoms.
 These include euphoric feelings, reduced sensitivity to pain, feelings of invulnerability, apathy, believing yourself to have super strength, and going through withdrawal when you try to quit using the drug.

 Because drug manufacturing varies so much, it’s hard to know how much PCP you use each time.
 If you only use a low dose, you feel numbness in your hands and feet while acting drunk.
 Moderate use partially or fully anesthetizes you, leading you to inability to move limbs or body parts.
 Using a high dose can cause convulsions or death.

 Mixing PCP with alcohol or benzodiazepines is particularly dangerous.
 Death can occur after severe respiratory depression and coma.
 PCP reduces rational thought, leading many people using the drug to take other drugs or alcohol in a dangerous mix.
 People struggling with PCP addiction are at an increased risk of committing suicide.